 Visual communication is all about the implementation of images, colors, and text so they enhance the interaction or the design.
 Therefore, this field has evolved from graphic design and user interface (UI) design.

 It’s important to mention that not every single time all these aspects are performed by a designer.
 They are usually the result of teamwork.
 So, this design process is followed by design teams to provide relevant and meaningful experiences to users.
 The entire process is considered, and it includes integrating and acquiring the product and adding branding, design, function, and usability features.

 The process can be the following:

 Some processes are longer than others.
 The idea is to solve the design problem.
-It’s interesting to understand this methodology as a problem-solving angle.
+It’s interesting to understand this methodology from a problem-solving angle.
 This metaphor provides context for every action the designer takes.

 What is a good user experience?

 A key point is that although much of the design experience is subjective, it is also true that many scholars and practitioners have studied the field and created principles and conventions to follow.
 The result is that no matter what the audience is, a good user experience is possible.
-Two examples of these conventions are the Nielsen Norman heuristics, and Peter Morville’s user experience honeycomb.
+Two examples of these conventions are the Nielsen Norman heuristics and Peter Morville’s user experience honeycomb.